BarRaider/barraider.github.io/index.md

 ### For help, ideas and feature requests join my [Discord channel](https://discord.gg/7E37fYm) <a href="https://discord.gg/7E37fYm"><img src="/images/discord.png" class="discord-img"></a>

 ### What's new?
+2019-03-06: **VoiceMeeter Integration** v1.2 is out.
+Brand new Action + additional new features.
+Head over to the [project page](https://github.com/BarRaider/streamdeck-voicemeeter) for more information.

 2019-03-03: **Stream Deck Folder Editor** v1.0 is out!
 This allows you to move the *Back* action in a folder from the top-left position, to wherever you want.
 Head over to the project page at: <a href="https://github.com/BarRaider/streamdeck-foldereditor">https://github.com/BarRaider/streamdeck-foldereditor</a> for more information